thestr4ng3r/chiaki/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- IF YOU DO NOT USE THE TEMPLATE BELOW, YOUR ISSUE WILL BE CLOSED!
 THIS APPLIES FOR BUG REPORTS AND FEATURE REQUESTS, NO EXCEPTIONS!

+If you only have a question that is not a concrete bug report, ask it on Telegram (https://t.me/chiakitg) or IRC (#chiaki on freenode) instead.

 The template below shows what you need to include in a good bug report, and you must use it.
 I'm happy to help, but you have to ensure I fully understand what you want and have the information I need. -->